Upward-Spiral-Science/claritycontrol/final_report.md

 ![CLARITY 3D visualization 2](https://raw.githubusercontent.com/Upward-Spiral-Science/claritycontrol/master/figs/final_report/clarity3d2.png)

 > Note there are some required packages need to be installed in order to run the visualization api.
-The packages including PyQt4, SIP, numpy, vispy, etc.
+The packages including PyQt4, SIP, numpy, vispy, nibabel etc.

 ## Histogram